College Send-Off Party Ideas: Fun Photos Before Move-In Day

 Frequently asked questions

 What is the difference between a college send-off party and a graduation party?
 A graduation party celebrates finishing school.
-A college send-off party happens later, usually 1-2 weeks before move-in day, and focuses on the next chapter.
-The mood is more intimate: excitement, nerves, and support rather than achievement.
+A send-off party happens later, usually 1-2 weeks before move-in day, and focuses on the next chapter.
 The guest list is often smaller and more personal.

 When should I host a college send-off party?
 Plan it for 7-14 days before move-in day.
-This gives the student enough time to enjoy the party without feeling rushed by packing and travel logistics.
 A 2-3 hour drop-in format (dessert open house, backyard dinner, or park picnic) fits busy August schedules better than an all-day event.

-How many guests should I invite to a send-off party?
+How many guests should I invite?
 Most send-off parties work best with 15-50 guests.
 Keep it personal: close family, best friends, neighbors, coaches, and mentors.
-This is not the party for your entire extended network.
-Smaller guest lists lead to better conversations, more meaningful photos, and a less stressful setup.
+Smaller guest lists lead to better conversations and more meaningful photos.

 How do I collect photos from all the guests?
 Use QR code photo sharing.
-Print QR codes at the entrance, food table, and advice station.
-Guests scan with their phone camera and upload photos directly through their browser.
-Gather Shot is a photo sharing platform for events that collects every photo in one shared gallery with no app downloads required.
+Guests scan with their phone camera and upload directly through their browser.
+Gather Shot collects every photo in one shared gallery with no app downloads required.
 You can also set up photo prompts to guide what guests capture.

 What if some guests are not tech-savvy?
-QR code scanning works through any phone camera, no special app needed.
+QR code scanning works through any phone camera.
 Place a simple instruction next to the code: “Point your camera here, tap the link, and choose your photos.”
 Guests of all ages can upload in about 10 seconds.
-If someone struggles, any nearby guest can walk them through it.

 Summary and next steps